Prabhavt/project_repo/Tomasulo_Simulator/README.md

 ## v.
 Experiment
 Plots:
-For each trace (provided to you), plot IPC on the y axis and Scheduling Queue size (S) on the x axis for S = 8, 16, 32, 64, 128, and 256.
+For each trace, plot IPC on the y axis and Scheduling Queue size (S) on the x axis for S = 8, 16, 32, 64, 128, and 256.
 Produce a curve each for N = 2, 4, and 8.

 <p align="center">